 Here are a few tips on keeping them going:

 - Service your hearing aids annually.
-Servicing gives you the peace of mind to know the aids are working as well as they can be, and ensures that all the components inside the aids are in the best possible condition- and if the aids are under warranty, your services are usually covered.
+Servicing gives you the peace of mind to know they are working as well as they can be, and ensures that all the components inside them are in the best possible condition- and if the instruments are under warranty, your services are usually covered.

 - Keep them dry.
 Silica gel capsules and sachets are only the start of moisture protection.
-If your hearing aids still seem to collect moisture then you should consider purchasing an electronic drying station which the hearing aids can ‘sleep in’ at night to prevent damage from corrosion.
+If your hearing aids still seem to collect moisture then you should consider purchasing an electronic drying station which they can ‘sleep in’ at night to prevent damage from corrosion.
 There are different types and sizes so ask your audiologist about what might work for your instruments.

 - Check your hearing aids every day to see if they need a clean.
 Wipe them with a dry cloth or tissue when they come out of your ears at night (do not use liquids).
 Check the tubes for wax and remove the wax if necessary.
 Also don’t forget to check the waxguards.